purepisces/Wenqing-Machine_Learning_Blog/Deep-Learning-Concepts/Basic-Neural-Network-Concepts/Activation-Functions/activation-functions.md

 I use relu.md to illstrate the main idea behind activation functions [ReLU](Deep-Learning-Concepts/Basic-Neural-Network-Concepts/Activation-Functions/relu.md).

+As a machine learning engineer, you can theoretically choose any differentiable function as the activation function.
+The primary purpose of having nonlinear components in the neural network (fNN ) is to allow it to approximate nonlinear functions.
+Without activation functions, fNN will always be linear, no matter how deep it is.
+The reason is that A · W + b is a linear function, and a linear function of a linear function is also linear.

+Activation functions can either take scalar or vector arguments.
+Scalar activations apply a function to a single number.
+Thus, when they are applied to a vector, they operate element-wise.
+This one-to-one dependence between the input and output makes calculating derivatives easier.
+Popular choices of scalar activation functions are Sigmoid, ReLU, Tanh, and GELU, as shown in Table 2.
+More details about these functions are provided in their respective subsections.

+In the case of vector activations, however, each output element depends on each of the input elements.
+This makes calculating derivatives tricky.
+A popular vector activation is the Softmax which you will be imple- menting in addition to the scalar activations mentioned above.
+In this section, your task is to implement the Activation class in file activation.py: • Class attributes:
+– Activation functions have no trainable parameters.
+– Variables stored during forward-propagation to compute derivatives during back-propagation: layer output A. • Class methods:
+– forward: forward method takes in a batch of data Z of shape N × C (representing N samples where each sample has C features), and applies the activation function to Z to compute output A of shape N × C.
+– backward: backward method takes in dLdA, a measure of how the post-activations (output) affect the loss.
+Using this and the derivative of the activation function itself, the method calculates and returns dLdZ, how changes in pre-activation features (input) Z affect the loss L. In the case of scalar activations, dLdZ is computed as: dLdZ = dLdA ⊙ ∂A (8) ∂Z

 # ReLU In Action!!!

 Part 1 in neural networks, we started with a simple data set(inside the black box) that showed whether or not different drug dosages were effective against a virus.
 The low and high dosages were not effective but the medium dosage was effective.
 Then we talked about how a neural network like this one using the soft plus activation function in the hidden layer can fit a green squiggle to the dataset.